jmatsu/dpg/docs/app.upload.md

 OPTIONS:
-   --token value             [Required] API token --app-owner value         [Required] An owner of application(s) --android                 [Required] Either of this or ios flag must be specified --ios                     [Required] Either of this or android flag must be specified --app value               [Required] A path of an application file to be uploaded --public                  Specify true if an application to be uploaded should be public --enableNotification      [iOS only] Specify true if iOS's notifications should be enabled --message value           A short message to explain this update --distributionKey value   A key of a distribution which an application will be uploaded to --distributionName value  A name of a distribution which an application will be uploaded to --releaseNote value       A release note for this revision
+   --token value             [Required] API token --app-owner value         [Required] The owner of the application --android                 [Required] Specify this if the application is an android application --ios                     [Required] Specify this if the application is an iOS application --app value               [Required] The file path of the application to be uploaded --public                  Specify true if an application to be uploaded should be public --enableNotification      [iOS only] Specify true if iOS's notifications should be enabled --message value           A short message to explain this update --distributionKey value   A key of a distribution to be updated --distributionName value  A name of a distribution to be updated --releaseNote value       A release note for this revision